 On the plus side, you can truly get away from it all, build confidence by sustaining yourself away from your kitchen, restaurants, and grocery stores, and connect with nature in a special way.
 Food-wise, you will probably be packing-in some freeze-dried camping meals, snacks, and perhaps relying on some fish you catch along the way.

 For backpack camping, you will want to focus on having lightweight gear.
 Everything from your cooking stove to your tent should be geared for weighing as little as possible, and carrying on your back.
 You will want a good tent, but one that can stand-up to whatever the weather gods throw at you, without it being heavy or bulky.
+And keep in mind that you will be literally sleeping on the ground, so it is a good idea to have a lightweight camping mat (like the Megamat) along so make it a bit more inviting at bedtime.

 A rewarding riff on backcountry camping is doing it by canoe.
 There are only a few places in the world where you can truly explore by canoe or kayak and camp all along the way.
 A few of the more notable ones include the Boundary Waters Canoe Area (BWCA) in Minnesota and the adjacent Quetico park in Canada, and floating a river in many parts of the West, Canada, and Alaska.